The North Star State is home to a ton of activities ranging from winter sports to mountain hiking to urban excursions.

 Wander Downtown Minneapolis

 Well, it’s downtown for a reason.
-It could be called a tiny little “floralopolis” to start off, but it’s big and has you covered for things to see and do.
+It could be called a tiny little “floralopolis” to start off, but it’s big and have you covered for things to see and do.

 Here you’ll find a giant ice rink, a theater, museums, a cafe, a record store, an elevator, museums, a mall, a bank, and stunning, hip, street art.
 It’s also one of the greenest downtowns in America, in terms of plant life and public transportation.